TingeFR/PicoGalaxy/README.md

 - Ensure that the following CI/CD variables are set: `SSH_HOST`, `SSH_CONFIG`, `SSH_PRIVATE_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `GITLAB_TOKEN`.
 - Ensure that changes are pushed to the `main` branch
 - Create a tag with release notes corresponding to the desired version
 - The build is launched automatically.
-Estimated time: between 10 and 15 minutes
+Estimated time: approximately 5 min